Contributing to the IntelliJ Platform

 Write a Plugin

 One of the best ways to contribute a larger piece of code, adding extra functionality to IntelliJ IDEA or any of the other IntelliJ Platform-based IDEs, is by writing a plugin.
-You can submit a plugin to the JetBrains Plugins Repository, making it available for all users.
+You can submit a plugin to the JetBrains Marketplace, making it available for all users.
 When writing a plugin, you have control over the code and don't need to sign the contribution agreement.

 Submit a Patch